 Nonsurgical treatment options for chronic lower back pain

-For patients suffering from chronic back pain, one of the most effective treatments available is for a doctor, chiropractor, or physical therapist to show patients how to strengthen and stretch the nearby muscles.
-These strengthening treatments alleviate pain by reducing stress on the spine and decompressing irritated nerves, and are also an excellent preventative measure because a strong, flexible back is less likely to be injured.
+For patients suffering from chronic back pain, one of the most effective treatments available is for a doctor, chiropractor or physical therapist to show patients how to strengthen and stretch the nearby muscles.
+These strengthening treatments relieve pain by reducing stress on the spine and decompressing irritated nerves.
+They are also an excellent preventative measure because a strong and flexible spine is less likely to be injured.

 Pelvic stabilization is one type of strengthening technique that is utilized by physical therapists and chiropractors to improve the strength and endurance of the adjoining muscles in the lower back and pelvis.
-During these therapeutic sessions, the patient will be assisted in finding the neutral spine position (where the spine is in perfect alignment).
-From this position, the therapists will lead the patient in numerous targeted exercises, such as hamstring stretches, leg lifts, abdominal exercises, and more.
+During these therapeutic sessions, the patient will be assisted in finding the neutral spine position, where the spine is in perfect alignment.
+From this position, the therapists will lead the patient in numerous targeted exercises, such as hamstring stretches, leg lifts and abdominal exercises.

-Pelvic stabilization is just one type of conservative, nonsurgical treatment that may be recommended to patients experiencing back pain from a bulging disc, spinal stenosis, bone spurs or other degenerative spine conditions.
+Pelvic stabilization is just one type of conservative treatment that may be recommended for patients experiencing back pain from spine conditions such as bulging discs, spinal stenosis or bone spurs.
 Other popular conservative treatments include: